+A lethal dose of gabapentin was not identified in mice and rats receiving single oral doses as high as 8,000 mg/kg.
 Signs of acute toxicity in animals included ataxia, labored breathing, ptosis, sedation, hypoactivity, or excitation.

-Acute oral overdoses of gabapentin have been reported.
-Symptoms have included, double vision, tremor, slurred speech, drowsiness, altered mental status, dizziness, lethargy, and diarrhea.
-Fatal respiratory depression has been reported with Gabapentin overdose, alone and in combination with other CNS depressants.
+Acute oral overdoses of gabapentin up to 49 grams have been reported.
+In these cases, double vision, slurred speech, drowsiness, lethargy, and diarrhea were observed.
+All patients recovered with supportive care.
+Coma, resolving with dialysis, has been reported in patients with chronic renal failure who were treated with gabapentin.